 H. pylori and dyspepsia

-The bacterium (germ) H. pylori can infect the lining of the stomach and duodenum.
+The germ (bacterium) H. pylori can infect the lining of the stomach and duodenum.
 It is one of the most common infections in the UK.
-More than a quarter of people in the UK become infected with H. pylori at some stage in their life.
+More than a quarter of people in the UK become infected with H. pylori at some stage in their lives.
 Once you are infected, unless treated, the infection usually stays for the rest of your life.